 Re-establish family routines as quickly as possible after a relapse or hospitalization.
 Stay in touch with family members and ask for their assistance.
 Keep your friendship circle as intact as possible.
 Stigma comes in many forms.
 Social support is important for everyone.

 Take medications as they are prescribed.
 Try to get all of you questions answered by the doctor about side effects, duration of effects and alternative treatments.
 Be a partner in the treatment process by collaborating with the doctor and the patient.
 Work out a plan for maximizing the patient’s self-management of medications.
 This might require education for the whole family.
-(See Family-to-Family Education Classes on this website)
+(Find out about NAMI Westside LA’s Family-to-Family Education Classes)

 Use active listening skills and mirror (repeat) back to the person what you think they are saying, so as to confirm that what you think that they are saying is what they mean.
 It helps to take a deep breath before responding.